pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ]
 ```

-Let's assume the orders are based on a _Dollars_ currency, and each `value` field shows the order's value in _cents_.
-A pipeline may have been built to show all orders where the value is greater than 100 dollars like below:
+Let's assume the orders are in a _Dollars_ currency, and each `value` field shows the order's value in _cents_.
+You may have built a pipeline to display all orders where the value is greater than 100 dollars like below:

 ```javascript
 // SUBOPTIMAL